 The Anker will wirelessly charge through cases up to 5mm.

 Anker PowerWave 7.5W Stand

 Identical to the Anker PowerWave 7.5W Pad in all but design, this Anker PowerWave Stand costs a few pounds more but has a handy upright design that enables you to carry on using your phone as it charges.

 It has all the same features as the pad listed above, including the grippy surface, activity LED, Quick Charge 3.0 mains adaptor and fans built into its base.

 Belkin has been first out the door with a pad marketed for iPhone 8, 8 Plus and iPhone X. The Boost Up Bold Charging Pad is now compatible with the new iPhone XS, XS Max and XR too.
 (You can find the 7.5W version of the Boost Up, which costs slightly less, via the Apple or Amazon links above).

 Belkin's offering is a neat black or white disk that has an LED to indicate when your phone is charging, and an AC adapter is included.

 Mophie Wireless Charging Base

-	Mophie's Wireless Charging Basis was also mentioned by Apple during its iPhone launch, this time a simple black disk that is capable of charging the iPhone 8, iPhone 8 Plus and iPhone X.
+Mophie's Wireless Charging Base is a simple black disk capable of charging the new iPhone XS/XS Max and iPhone XR along with the older iPhone 8, iPhone 8 Plus and iPhone X models.